 Don't install a Security gateway on the same host where a Dynatrace cluster node is installed.

 To install a Security Gateway:

 - Go to the Dynatrace Managed Clusters page.

 - Follow the instructions included in the installer.
 Be sure to install the Security Gateway in a network segment that is accessible from the Internet.

 - Go to Settings > Public endpoints and type in the URL where your new Security Gateway can be reached.
-The URL must be publicly accessible and able to accept both HTTP and HTTPS requests.
-Note: Agentless real user monitoring and mobile-app monitoring use this same endpoint to transmit monitoring data to Dynatrace.
+The URL must be publicly accessible and able to accept HTTPS requests.
+Note: Agentless real user monitoring, mobile-app monitoring, and web checks all use this same endpoint to transmit monitoring data to Dynatrace.

-Once Dynatrace has validated that your Security Gateway can be reached from the Dynatrace cloud, you will be able to schedule web checks from all environments.
+Once Dynatrace has validated that your Security Gateway can be reached by Dynatrace Server, you will be able to schedule web checks from all environments.

 Load balancing mutiple Security Gateways